liangzheng816/OfficeDocs-SharePoint/migration/mm-box-step4-review-destinations.md

 3. Select **Save path**.

 >[!Note]
 > Destinations might not be visible on the UI due to admin access limitations, multi-geo tenant issues, recent site creation delays, or special characters in the destination path.
-If this occurs, please upload the data using a CSV file as described in the next section.
+If this occurs, upload the data using a CSV file as described in the next section.

 ## Upload destinations using a CSV file